AxinitM/Frontend-Mentor/README.md

 Willing to listen to any feedback.
 Especially comments and suggestions on how to improve the code.
 If you have critical remarks, I am ready for them too.
 I like when people criticise my work reasonably, such criticism makes me better ;)

-This folder contains my solutions for [Frontend Mentor site challenges] (https://www.frontendmentor.io).
+This folder contains my solutions for [Frontend Mentor site challenges](https://www.frontendmentor.io).

 List of solutions (new solutions at the beginning of the list):
 - [Stats preview card component] (https://github.com/AxinitM/Frontend-Mentor/tree/main/Stats-preview-card-component), May 2024;